-Hiding in Plain Sight: Discovering the Métis Nation in the Collection of Library and Archives Canada.
-Exhibition
+Hiding in Plain Sight: Discovering the Métis Nation in the Archival Records of Library and Archives Canada

 The Métis people originated in the 1700s when French and Scottish fur traders married Aboriginal women, such as the Cree, and Anishinabe (Ojibway).
 Their descendants formed a distinct culture, collective consciousness and nationhood in the Northwest.